androportal/ABTcore/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 You have to setup a ``PATH`` for ``adb`` on your system, please refer
-gkAakash's README section "Importing gkAakash as an eclipse
+ABT's README section "Importing ABT as an eclipse
 project".
 Once you have downloaded the `SDK
 <http://developer.android.com/sdk/index.html>`_, update it to
 API-15(Icream Sandwich). and `export` adb's PATH using